rikotacards/private-nft-demo/ReadMe.md

   return ()
 ```

-If you commented out `userAdmin` then bob can create the token contract.
+Try to commented out `userAdmin` then bob can create the token contract.
+See the script results.

 # Review
+We created
+- `Token` template
+- `TokenOffer` template.

+## Problem:
-We created `Token` template and `TokenOffer` template.
-But with the current set up, an issuer cannot create a token without a `useAdmin` approval.
+But with the current set up, bob cannot create a token without a `useAdmin` approval.

+We need to create another template that captures the userAdmin approval.
+This is done through giving the parties user role contracts.

+For example bob, at the moment is a party with no additional rights, such as the right to mint a token.

 If we use the script above, there will be an error due to `userAdmin` being in the signatory.
 Try to comment out `userAdmin` from the `Token` template.

 # 2. Create UserAdmin Template
 1. In the `daml` directory, create `UserAdmin.daml` to allow user admin to administer users.

-There will be `owners` and `issuers`
+There will be
+- `owners` template
-`issuesr` are the content creators
+- `issuers` template, content creators

 We should create templates that correspond to the different types of user that are undersigned by the userAdmin
 In this case, this entitlement is granted by the `userAdmin` to allow issures to mint NFTs